mikemagi07/supplychain-dapp/README.md

 This is a **Blockchain-based Supply Chain Management System** built to demonstrate how blockchain can bring **transparency, security, and traceability** to product movement across a supply chain.

 The system involves four main stakeholders:
-- 🧑‍🌾 **Producer** - Creates products and initiates the supply chain
+- 🧑‍🌾 **Producer** - Creates products, manages consumer quotations, and initiates the supply chain
 - 🚚 **Supplier** - Receives and transports products
-- 🏪 **Retailer** - Sells products to consumers
+- 🏪 **Retailer** - Manages inventory, fulfills quotations, and sells products to consumers
-- 👤 **Consumer** - Purchases and verifies product authenticity
+- 👤 **Consumer** - Requests products, purchases from inventory, and tracks purchases

-Each participant interacts with the blockchain through a decentralized web application (DApp) built using **React** and **Solidity**, ensuring every transaction is securely recorded on the blockchain.
+Each participant interacts with the blockchain through a decentralized web application (DApp) built using **React** and **Solidity**, ensuring every transaction is securely recorded on the blockchain with complete timestamp tracking.

 ---